mpvginde/pySTEPS-BE/docs/source/technical.rst

 Technical Information
 ======================

-The RMI-PYSTEPS products are stored per nowcast run in a netCDF file following the `CF 1.7 conventions <https://cfconventions.org/Data/cf-conventions/cf-conventions-1.7/cf-conventions.html>`_.
+The pySTEPS-BE products are stored per nowcast run in a netCDF file following the `CF 1.7 conventions <https://cfconventions.org/Data/cf-conventions/cf-conventions-1.7/cf-conventions.html>`_.
 Each netCDF file contains 3 variables:

 * lon[x,y]: a 700 x 700 matrix containing the longitude of each gridpoint [degrees East].